thoughtbot/ios-on-rails/release/ios-on-rails.md

 These features are currently implemented in the sample app, so feel free to reference the code there if you choose to try any of these.

+1) Implement unit tests using Kiwi or the built-in XCTest.
+Tests in both languages are included in the example app for you to reference.

-1) Use [Auto Layout](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/Introduction/Introduction.html) on all the views in the app so the app can be used in landscape.
+2) Use [Auto Layout](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/Introduction/Introduction.html) on all the views in the app so the app can be used in landscape.

+3) Use [AFNetworking](https://github.com/AFNetworking/AFNetworking) to handle your API requests.
+Chapters on using AFNetworking are included in this book's [GitHub repo.](https://github.com/thoughtbot/ios-on-rails)

-2) Add a confirmation view controller that pushes onto the nav stack after you POST to users, with a button that lets you share your event to Facebook and Twitter.
+4) Add a confirmation view controller that pushes onto the nav stack after you POST to users, with a button that lets you share your event to Facebook and Twitter.

-3) Add a user object and set it on each Event object.
+5) Add a user object and set it on each Event object.
 Then you can let the user PATCH an event if they are the owner.

-4) Implement a POST to attendences method to let a user indicate they plan to attend an event.
+6) Implement a POST to attendences method to let a user indicate they plan to attend an event.

-5) Add custom map pin images and pick a tint color for your app.
+7) Add custom map pin images and pick a tint color for your app.

-6) Insert a date picker into the table view, rather than having it pop up from the bottom as the `textView`'s `-inputView`.
+8) Insert a date picker into the table view, rather than having it pop up from the bottom as the `textView`'s `-inputView`.

-7) Prevent the user from attempting to POST an event if they haven't filled out the required fields.
-Ignore option fields when you're determining validity.
+9) Prevent the user from attempting to POST an event if they haven't filled out the required fields.
+Ignore optional fields when you're determining validity.

-8) Let the user pick any location, not just their current location.
+10) Let the user pick any location, not just their current location.
 Use geocoding to automatically fill out the address for that location.

-9) Use a different date formatter to format all the user-facing dates in a human-readable format.
+11) Use a different date formatter to format all the user-facing dates in a human-readable format.